zzzyuqing/zzzyuqing.github.io/_pages/cv.md

   <img src="../images/car.jpg" width="100%" alt="dreammat">
 </div>
 <div style="flex: 80%; padding: 5px;">
-  A project for the "Computer Graphics" course, this is a racing game developed using OpenGL and C++, with in-game rendering, collision detection, and animation all implemented without the use of libraries.
+  <p>A project for the "Computer Graphics" course, this is a racing game developed using OpenGL and C++, with in-game rendering, collision detection, and animation all implemented without the use of libraries.
 This was a collaborative project involving four people, where I was responsible for PBR asset creation and rendering.
   <a href="https://www.bilibili.com/video/BV1N5411a7rn/">demo </a>
   </div>
 </div>